 It is important to note that the considerations herein are generally of a financial nature.
 We understand that there are additional necessary considerations regarding environmental and water access issues.
 The focus of this report, however, is on Hopedale's financial future and the feasibility of purchasing the land at 364 West Street under MGL Ch.
 61, S. 8, and the potential financial impact of the Grafton & Upton Railroad's ("GURR") intention to expand operations.

-These issues are within the Finance Committee's purview and it is our responsibility to provide the Board of Selectmen ("BoS") -- and residents -- with the necessary information needed to achieve the most favorable outcome for the Town of Hopedale.
+These issues are within the Finance Committee's broad purview,1 and it is our responsibility to provide the Board of Selectmen ("BoS") -- and residents -- with the necessary information needed to achieve the most favorable outcome for the Town of Hopedale.
+Beyond the clear mandate from the General Laws and the Hopedale By-Laws, the BoS has requested municipal boards and committees for input on the feasibility of purchasing the subject property.

-I. POTENTIAL IMPACT ON PROPERTY TAX REVENUE
+I. POTENTIAL LOCALIZED IMPACT ON PROPERTY TAX REVENUE